btmonier/vidger-shiny/markdown/faq.md

 **GitHub**

-You can download the latest (*and experimental*) GitHub repo this web application was based on using this script:
+You can download the latest (*and experimental*) GitHub repo this web application was based on using this script in an up-to-date version of `R`:

 ```{r}
 if (!require("devtools")) install.packages("devtools")